department-of-veterans-affairs/vets-website/content/pages/life-insurance/index.md

     links:
     - url: https://va.gov/burials
       title: <b>Burials and Memorials</b>
-      description: Learn about Veterans burial benefits, how to plan a burial service, and how to get compensation as a survivor.
+      description: Learn about Veterans burial benefits, how to plan a burial, and how to get compensation as a survivor.
     - url: https://va.gov/pension
       title: <b>Pension Benefits</b>
       description: Find out if you're eligible for tax-free monthly payments as a wartime Veteran or surviving spouse or child.